borntofrappe/borntofrappe/src/blog/svg-definitions.md

 ---
 title: SVG definitions
-description: A geeky note on path, symbol, use, and use elements
+description: A geeky note on path, symbol, use, and use elements.
 date: 2023-02-20T15:35:47
 ---